fhlasek/SmarterPrinter/README.md

-Second, the local server (Raspberry Pi) queries the printer in regular intervals over the SNMP and publishes the data to the remote server which stores them and serves them to the end user.
-For further details on the set up on this component, see [pi/](./pi/) folder.
+Second, the local server (Raspberry Pi) queries the printer in regular intervals over the SNMP and publishes the data to the remote server which stores them and serves them to the end-user.
+For further details on the setup on this component, see [pi/](./pi/) folder.

 ### Server